 Although I have used kits, I prefer to use the Procion dyes as supplied by Dharma Dye.
 They have a great website where you can buy all you need. http://www.dharmatrading.com/dyes/ Procion dyes are the best and brightest dyes, I thoroughly recommend them.
 If you mix the dye powder yourself however, always wear a mask so that you don't inhale the powder into your lungs.

-If you are like me and not using a pre-packaged kit, you will need the following; Procion dye, rubber bands, rubber gloves, squeeze bottles for the dye, urea and soda ash.
-Oh yes, don't forget to have paper towels and old rags to mop up the spills.
+If you are like me and not using a pre-packaged kit, you will need the following; Procion dye, rubber bands, rubber gloves, squeeze bottles for the dye, urea and soda ash, large ziplock bags, a tub for soaking the shirts, and a wooden dowel or something similar for creating the twist in the shirt.
+A funnel and a measuring curt are also useful for mixing the dye.
+Oh yes, don't forget to have paper towels and paper plates to hold your shirt while it's being dyed, and old rags to mop up the spills.
 Tie-dying does not have to be messy!

 To enable the Procion dyes to bond with the shirt, you need to soak it in a solution of WARM water and soda ash for about 10 minutes.
 Follow the instructions given with the soda ash so that you have the right mix.
 Do not use water that is too hot or too cold - and add a couple of tablespoons of common salt to the mix too!!
 Make sure the mixture is thoroughly dissolved before adding the shirt.
 The temperature of the water should be about about the same as a baby's bath!
 As the soda ash is slightly caustic you may want to wear rubber gloves at this point, especially if you have a cut on your finger - it will sting!
 After soaking, wring the shirt out thoroughly.
 The more liquid that you can squeeze out, the more dye will be able to get in!
 I usually spin my shirts on the spin cycle of the washing machine.
 (Note- if you use a brand new shirt, wash it first to remove the newness, which I think they call "size".
 This "sizing" will prevent dye from bonding properly, and you may get a streaky effect.)